adampawelczyk/ctf-writeups/thm/mr-robot-ctf/README.md

 ### Check Sudo Rights

-First we can check if the `robot` user has any elevated permissions using `sudo`:
+The next step is to check if the `robot` user has any elevated permissions using `sudo`:

 ```bash
 sudo -l
 ```

-Output confirms that `robot` has no `sudo` rights.
-Therefore, we need an alternative method to escalate privileges.
+The output shows that the `robot` user lacks `sudo` privileges, so an alternative method for privilege escalation is required.

 ### Enumerating SUID Binaries

-SUID (Set User ID) is a special file permission where the executable runs with the privileges of the file owner - often `root`.
-If we can find a SUID binary that supports command execution, it may be possible to exploit it to gain `root` access.
+SUID (Set User ID) is a special file permission that allows an executable to run with the privileges of the file owner, typically `root`.
+By identifying a SUID binary that supports command execution, it may be possible to exploit it for `root` access.

-We search for such binaries:
+SUID binaries are enumerated with the following command:

 ```bash
 find / -type f -perm -04000 -ls 2>/dev/null
 ```

-Among the results we find:
+One of the results shows:

 ```bash
 -rwsr-xr-x 1 root root   17272 Jun 2  18:23 /usr/local/bin/nmap